How to read your first Veracly compliance report

 The headline is your overall score and a status pill (green/yellow/red).
 The mini-cards below show one number per jurisdiction that fired.
 Two things to read here:

-• The status pill is the at-a-glance verdict.
-Green (85+) means your site is in good shape; yellow (60–84) means you have actionable findings but no single catastrophic one; red (under 60) means at least one critical issue you should file today.
+- The status pill is the at-a-glance verdict.
+Green (85+) means your site is in good shape; yellow (60 to 84) means you have actionable findings but no single catastrophic one; red (under 60) means at least one critical issue you should file today.

 The stat cards underneath translate the headline into traceable numbers: pages scanned, unique issues, jurisdictions evaluated, distinct critical findings.
 If something on the executive summary surprises you, the stats below tell you which page count is driving it.